 Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking, by Samin Nosrat, illustrated by Wendy MacNaughton, is listed on Amazon as a Cooking Encyclopedia.
-I think of it as a kind of light textbook, definitely more than just your average collection of recipes.
-It’s basically a cooking course, but is more about methodology and learning the why of it all than just giving you every recipe ever.
+Accurate.
+It’s basically a cooking course, more about methodology and learning the why of it all than just giving you every recipe ever.

 The sauces in this book are bright, light and simple.
 It’s not exhaustive—there are none of the French Mother Sauces, for example.
 It’s a sauce section that fits our modern desire for lighter, fresher, healthier foods.
 Take the time, and your home cooked meals will reach new heights.
 Included are a whole range of herb salsas, homemade mayonnaises, pestos, yogurt sauces, and pepper sauces, including harissa, romesco, and muhammara.

-Samin is a teacher, and that comes from being a student.
+Samin is a teacher.
 You can feel the respect she has for the contributions of all dedicated cooks, whether they practice their craft in a fancy restaurant, a roadside stand, or a home kitchen.
 She has a zeal for learning, a lot of knowledge, and a gift for connecting the culinary dots.
 This book is full of examples of that.
 Wendy MacNaughton’s illustrations are beautiful and sometimes very funny, but the most amazing thing they do is distill information.
 The best example of this is the flavor maps, which lay out, color wheel style, the fats, acids, herbs and spices typical to cuisines from around the world.
 But there are so many other useful drawings—the pesto pie chart; salsa math; fruit: how and when; an illustrated guide to braising; sources of umami; and on and on.

 I made: Bright cabbage slaw (p.
 224), Roasted radicchio and roquefort panzanella (p.
 234), Persian-is rice (p.
 285), Pasta cacio e pepe (p.
 290), Pasta with broccoli and bread crumbs (p.
 295), Slow roasted salmon and Citrus salmon (p.310), Crispiest spatchcock chicken (p.
 316), Chicken pot pie (p.
 322), Chicken with vinegar (p.
 336), Kufte kebabs (p.
 357), Basic salsa verde (p.
 360), North African chermoula (p.
 367), Apple and frangipane tart (p.
 397), Buttermilk panna cotta (p.
 419).